 In the last decades, Jenin Governorate was affected by climate change, showing extreme shifts in the average temperature and rain patterns.
-While the average amount of rain decreased, the demand for irrigation has increased by about 10%.
-At the same time, the energy demand of Jenin Municipality increased by 7%.
-These negative impacts affect the production of the farmers’ crops which result in economic loss.
-This has a negative impact on food security in the region.
+While the average amount of rain decreased, the demand for irrigation has increased by about 10 per cent.
+At the same time, the energy demand of Jenin Municipality increased by 7 per cent.
+These negative impacts affect the production of the farmers’ crops which result in economic loss, reducing the region’s food security.

 In 2015, ANERA in cooperation with Jenin Municipality implemented a wastewater reuse project for 60 hectares of land, which is managed by the Marj Ibn Amer Cooperative Water Users Association (WUA) and Jenin Municipality itself.
 Because of the high cost for electricity, the municipality was forced to pause the wastewater treatment which in turn led to less water available and a shrinking irrigated area for smallholder farmers.

-After all, 40 targeted smallholder farmers in the Jenin region profit the most, since they expand their irrigated lands.
+40 targeted smallholder farmers in the Jenin region profit the most, by being able to expand their irrigated lands.
 Because the produced energy from the solar plant substitutes the electricity bill to the current treated wastewater pumping station and wastewater treatment plant, the WUA can reduce the pumping costs for the farmers.
 Compared to today, more treated wastewater can be used and thus, more land will be irrigated.

 APPROACH AND ACTIVITIES

 This IKI Small Grants project improves water security for farmers and supports agricultural production in a water scarce region.
 The project provides solar panels to the wastewater treatment plant benefitting the Jenin Municipality and the WUA.